dials/dials/doc/sphinx/installation.rst

  - A subversion client

-Before trying to compile anything, you will need to add the path to the hdf5.h file to the IMPORT environment variable.
+Before trying to compile anything, you will need to add the path to the hdf5.h file to the INCLUDE environment variable.

+If you don't have the INCLUDE enviroment variable, just add it.

 You will also need a C/C++ compiler (e.g. visual sudio).